 The Company will publish the voting results in a Current Report on Form 8-K to be filed with the SEC within four business days after the voting results are known.
-You will also find the results in the investor information section of the Company's website (www.visteon.com/investors).
+You will also find the results in the investor information section of the Company's website at https://investors.visteon.com/sec-filings.